About This Course

 - Optional Costs: these depend on your choice of modules or activity and they are shown to give you an indication of the optional costs that may arise to make sure your choice is as informed as possible.
 These can include graduation events for your course, optional field trips, Welcome Week trips.

 Offers are tariff based, 112-144 tariff points from a Level 3 qualification e.g.:

 - Including a grade B in Maths or Physics and usually in 1 other science subject (Physics, Maths, Chemistry, Geology, Environmental Science, Geography, Economics, Psychology).
 General Studies and Key Skills not accepted.

-- National/Extended Diploma in Applied Science*: DMM -DDM
+- BTEC National Extended Diploma in Applied Science*: DMM-DDD

-- Cambridge Technical Extended Diploma in Applied Science*: DMM -DDM
+- Cambridge Technical Extended Diploma in Applied Science*: DMM-DDD

-- City & Guilds Advanced Technical Extended Diploma (1080) in Environmental Conservation or Countryside & Environmental*: DMM -DDM
+- City & Guilds Advanced Technical Extended Diploma (1080) in Environmental Conservation or Countryside & Environmental*: DMM-DDD

 - International Baccalaureate Diploma (Including H5 in Maths or Physics and another science subject)

 - T-levels: considered on a case-by-case basis.

 We also welcome applications from mature applicants.